Prospectus-ToHacks22/Prospectus-ToHacks22.github.io/README.md

 # Submission to TOHacks2022

-Automated financial planning service  for  university students, developed  by  university students.
+Financial planning and support services for university students, developed by university students.